mieweb/herbie/README.md

 2. An interactive inspector to make it easier for Vision authors to discover what elements are on a page.
 3. A simple Vision interpreter that allow an author to test/debug Vision script.

-## Simulating User Interactions

-Instead of using the jQuery Simulate Extended plug-in (a.k.a. jquery-simulate-ext) for simulating complex user interactions based on the [jQuery.simulate()](https://github.com/jquery/jquery-simulate) plug-in, we have used `mie-simulijs`, which was developed in MIE.
-It's a package that simulates events on the page.
-Here is the npm package: [mie-simulijs](https://www.npmjs.com/package/mie-simulijs).

-We made this change because the jQuery Simulate package was not being maintained, and some events like mouseover and mouseenter were not working as expected.
-To overcome this, we had to build our own package.
-Feel free to check out the package.

 # How to Install the Chrome Extension